mosip/documentation/docs/mobile-application.md

 ```
 where ```cid``` is a randomly generated connection id and ```pk``` is a randomly generated public key.

 Once a phone scans the QR code of the requesting party a connection is established between the two devices.
+When the requesting party is to connect to another device a new QR code is generated.